Goiânia accident: Cleanup

-Recovery considerations

 The cleanup operation was much harder for this event than it could have been because the source was opened and the active material was water-soluble.
 A sealed source need only be picked up, placed in a lead container, and transported to the radioactive waste storage.
 In the recovery of lost sources, the IAEA recommends careful planning and using a crane or other device to place shielding (such as a pallet of bricks or a concrete block) near the source to protect recovery workers.

 Contamination locations

 The Goiânia accident spread significant radioactive contamination throughout the Aeroporto, Central, and Ferroviários districts.
 Even after the cleanup, 7 TBq of radioactivity remained unaccounted for.

 Some of the key contamination sites: